yuvalmGS/gigaspaces-wiki-jekyll/xap97net/executor-based-remoting.markdown

 # Using the Service on the Client Side

-In order to use the exported {{IDataProcessor}} on the client side, the client should use the {{IDataProcessor}} interface directly and construct a proxy to the service using the appropriate builder:
+In order to use the exported `IDataProcessor` on the client side, the client should use the `IDataProcessor` interface directly and construct a proxy to the service using the appropriate builder:

 {code:java}
 ISpaceProxy spaceProxy = // obtain a space proxy